ckarmy/Fuse.Firebase/docs/push-notifications-android.md

 ## How this behaves in your app

-Referencing `Firebase.Notifications.Android` will do the the following:
+Referencing `Firebase.Notifications` will do the the following:

 - You get a callback telling you if the registration succeeded or failed.
 - The succeeded callback will contain your unique registration id